- Registration Steps, Time, and Cost

 Once the registration has been granted, the manufacturer and the medical device(s) will be listed on the MHRA’s public registration database.

-The MHRA transition period has expired.
-As of 1 January 2022, all manufacturers must have registered their devices in order to place them onto the market.
+The ‘Brexit’ transition period has expired.
+As of 1 January 2022, all manufacturers must have registered their medical devices and IVDs in order to place them onto the market.

-Non-UK manufacturers must appoint a UK Responsible Person (UKRP), who will then complete their registrations.
-UK-based manufacturers may register devices on their own.
+Non-UK manufacturers must further appoint a UK Responsible Person (UKRP), who will then complete their registrations.
+UK-based manufacturers may register medical devices and IVDs on their own.

 Why should you choose Casus?